akshatjaipuria/AWS-Deployment/README.md

 ## Project Setup

 This project is created on Oracle VM box with Ubuntu OS.
+The steps can be followed to deploy a model on indepenmdent Ubuntu OS or using a Virtual Machine as well.

 ### Install necessary packages and files-